project-ida/two-state-quantum-systems/src/06-excitation-transfer-revisited.md

 Non-radiative excitation transfer does not occur around $\Delta E = 1$ because of the energy exchange resonance that occurs there.

-> You might be wondering why we don't have the same 4 level crossing at the down conversion resonances $\Delta E = 3, 5, 7$ and so on.
+> Aside: You might be wondering why we don't have the same 4 level crossing at the down conversion resonances $\Delta E = 3, 5, 7$ and so on.
 In reality we do, but we have suppressed that physics by setting max_bosons = 2

-Away from $\Delta E = 1$, excitation transfer can be understood as as result of frequency beating between levels 2 and 3 as we showed last time.
+Away from $\Delta E = 1$, excitation transfer can be understood as as result of frequency beating between level 2 (green) and level 3 (red) as we showed last time.
 To calculate the excitation transfer time, we therefore need to do:

 $$T = \frac{2 \pi}{E_\text{level 3} - E_\text{level 2} }$$